Post Award FAQs

 Q. I want to make an appointment on my project.
 How do I do this?

-A. Your department / school must complete and submit a form L6666 to the Human Resources department.
-Further details and relevant contacts can be found on the HR website here.
-HR will review the form and, if complete, pass it to DRI for approval.
-DRI will ensure that there are sufficient funds in the project budget to meet the anticipated salary costs.
-We will also ensure that there is sufficient time remaining on the project to accommodate the appointment.
-If approved by DRI, HR will guide you through the recruitment process.
+A. Your College must initiate an Employment Request Form on ABW, where it will be processed through the relevant workflow for approval.
+REIS will ensure that there are sufficient funds in the project budget to meet the anticipated salary costs, as well as ensuring there is sufficient time remaining on the project to accommodate the appointment requested.
+If approved, HR will guide you through the remaining recruitment process.

 Q. Will the staff employed on my project need to keep timesheets?